What is Penetration Testing and Its Types?Vishnu Yash Tripathi

 Any organization needs to identify security flaws present in the internal network and computers.
-Using this information organization can plan a security defense against any hacking attempt.
+Using this information organizations can plan a security defense against any hacking attempt.
 User privacy and data security are the biggest concerns these days.

-Suppose if any hacker manages to get user details of social networking sites like Facebook.
+Suppose any hacker manages to get user details of social networking sites like Facebook.
 The organization can face legal issues due to small security issues left in a software system.
 Hence, big organizations are looking for PCI (Payment Card Industry) or any other payment compliance certifications before doing any business with third-party clients.

 What Should Be Tested?

 - End-user behavior